Always From Scratch

 • Combine all of the ingredients in a large bowl.
 Mix thoroughly until completely combined.
 If the mixture feels a little wet, add extra breadcrumbs until it is a little tackier.
 If the mixture feels dry or grainy, add a little extra milk.

-• Roll out meatballs about a ¼ cup large.
+• Roll out meatballs about a ¼ cup in size.
 This should provide 20-24 meatballs.

 • Transfer the meatballs to the sauce and allow them to simmer for at least 30 minutes but up to 2 hours.
 Remove the meatballs from the sauce and serve.
 Use the rest of the sauce in the pot to serve with pasta.